-So, one of the artists, Brent Cooke who’s based in Berkeley, California was sent to Nigeria, he opted to come to Nigeria and I was asked to handle his project.
+So, one of the artists, Brent Cooke, who’s based in Berkeley California, was sent to Nigeria; he opted to come to Nigeria and I was asked to handle his project.
 It was structured in such a way that he would do part of it in Ibadan — so I didn’t forget Ibadan.
-We went to Ibadan and did this project with the All Saints College in Ibadan, and I also took him to the University of Lagos where I was teaching so that he could have community engagement with the students and people in the environment.
-We had this amazing roar that came up with that project because of the facade of the department of Creative Arts building.
-We did a series of workshop with the children in the school in Ibadan.
-At the end of that workshop they wanted him to stay.
+We went to Ibadan and did this project with the All Saints College in Ibadan.
+I also took him to the University of Lagos where I was teaching, so that he could have community engagement with the students and people in the environment.
+We had this amazing roar that came up with that project because of the façade of the department of Creative Arts building.
+We did a series of workshops with the children in the school in Ibadan.
+At the end of that workshop, they wanted him to stay.
 But this is such a distinguished artist; the applications they got in the US for this Smart Power Project were over 900.
 So, that tells you the status of this grant and it was just 15 of them who got it.
 It was a Hilary Clinton project.
 We felt very privileged to have been able to do that.
-We were very small, very insignificant, nobody knew about us, we were making an impact in a local community, we didn’t have any international connection and here was this big thing that came to us.
+We were very small, very insignificant, nobody knew about us.
+We were making an impact in a local community, we didn’t have any international connection and here was this big thing that came to us.
 We felt very motivated and thought that we could do more so that inspired us to aspire.

 Then, in 2017, we had a grant again.
-In 2016 we had moved to Lagos and we thought to launch our programme we were going to do a community outreach programme in secondary schools in this area, where we are located.
-So, we choose about six secondary schools to do art workshops and we realised that these public secondary schools they had no art teachers.
-So the children were not learning art except for one school where they had an art teacher who was not very versatile in various arts and crafts.
-So we focused on those schools and thought to teach them tie-dye and batik which is very well known in this Surulere area of Akerele, because of artisans who are very prolific in batik making and fabric designing.
-And so we chose these schools and I got volunteers again including the University of Lagos students to take part in teaching; and somehow we got the attention of the US State Government again, but I had to write an application for a grant and so we got a grant for that the next year which was 2017, which was for that project.
+In 2016 we had moved to Lagos and we thought to launch our programme; we were going to do a community outreach programme in secondary schools in this area where we are located.
+We choose about six secondary schools to do art workshops, and we realised that these public secondary schools had no art teachers.
+So the children were not learning art, except for one school where they had an art teacher who was not very versatile in various arts and crafts.
+We therefore focused on those schools and thought to teach them tie-dye and batik, which is very well known in this Surulere area of Akerele, because of artisans who are very prolific in batik- making and fabric designing.
+And so, we chose these schools and I got volunteers again including the University of Lagos students, to take part in teaching.
+Somehow, we got the attention of the US State Government again, but I had to write an application for a grant and we got a grant for that the next year, which was 2017, which was for that project.

 And at the end of 2018, we got the US Alumni Exchange Award in 2018.
 So it’s just been going in that way; but you see, these grants come from particular projects.
 But in 2019, I was away for sabbatical for a year and I had to work at the Crystal Bridges Museum.
 I think the beauty of it is that, for that programme we did in Surulere in the schools, the attraction was that we used the local artisans here in Akerele, who were very good in what they were doing, but they didn’t have the flexibility of ideas.
 And so, I also engaged the university students who were trying to hone their pedagogical skills.
 So we brought those two streams of artists to impact the students who were the beneficiaries of this experiment; not just them, but also the two streams, because the students were honing their teaching skills, local artisans were learning more contemporary methods of fabric designing and so these three groups; there was a circulation of skills and that was really very impactful.